istio/istio.io/content/docs/tutorial/fault-injection-with-istio.md

 you know that in real life your microservices will fail, you cannot prevent all possible failures.
 What you can do is to verify that your microservices react to failures in a best possible way.
-You definitely want to prevent _cascading failures_: a situation when a failure in one microservice causes chain of failures in other microservices.
+You definitely want to prevent [cascading failures](https://en.wikipedia.org/wiki/Cascading_failure): a situation when a failure in one microservice causes chain of failures in other microservices.

 To verify that your microservices behave well under failures, first you inject a fault, an HTTP error on the path from one microservice to another.
 Next, you introduce a delay on a path between two microservices. you inspect how your